lombardero/cheatsheets/5-java/spring/1-basics.md

 ## Spring weaknesses
 - Long startup time (20-40 seconds) vs Quarkus (everything is at compile-time + native image > executable code with startup time in <1second : fast elastic scale up).
 In Spring, elastic scale up is slower (has a boot time of 30 seconds)
 - Everything happens at runtime (proxies): which makes is slightly less performant, a very long startup time, and ugly stack traces
-- Implicit magic: marketing :point_left: "look how easy it is!
+- Implicit magic: marketing :point_right: "look how easy it is!
 Integrate with Kafka in 40 minutes"